treolabs/treopim/docs/en/user-guide/attribute-groups.md

 ![Attributes menu](../../_assets/attribute-groups/attributes-menu.jpg)

-On "Attributes" panel you can also define attributes order within the given attribute group via their drag-and-drop:
+On the `ATTRIBUTES` panel you can also define attributes order within the given attribute group via their drag-and-drop:

 ![Attributes order change](../../_assets/attribute-groups/attributes-order-change.jpg)